kennywam/sia-integration/nia-integration-plan/Nia-integration.md

         {
           id: 'welcome',
           role: 'assistant',
           content: `Hi!
-I'm Sia, your digitika-saas assistant.
-I can help you with information about your digitika-saas data.
+I'm Sia, your digitika assistant.
+I can help you with information about your digitika data.
 What would you like to know?`, },
       ],
     })